Photorealistic Land Planning Exhibits

 His early products led to entire systems that set the stage for more innovation to follow.
 The book explains what enabled Trumble’s rapid success by 1908.

 Although the bulk of Trumble’s fortune came from early petroleum innovations, his patents show he remained intent on developing an array of combustion and propulsion alternatives.
 He became an early innovator refining and carbonizing shale.
-Products that MJ Trumble worked on are today known as shale oil and shale gas.
+Products that MJ Trumble developed are today known as shale oil and shale gas.

 This book provides graphics explaining some of Trumble’s innovations.
 He designed refineries through 1930.
 His body of work that is known by his family and more evidence found in research are discussed.